code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

 8443 (MQTT over WebSockets with TLS)

-Obtain a SSL certificate from a trusted authority and upload it to the broker as the server certificate.
+Next, you need to obtain a SSL certificate from a trusted authority and upload it to the broker as the server certificate.
 This must be done through the Solace CLI.

-Additionally, you must enable Client Certificate Authentication on the broker by going to “Access Control”, “Client Authentication”, “Settings”, and switching “Client Certificate Authentication” to on.
+Additionally, you must enable Client Certificate Authentication on the broker by going to Access Control > Client Authentication > Settings, and switching “Client Certificate Authentication” to on.
 Also ensure that “Username Source” is set to Common Name.

-To add usernames of clients, navigate to “Access Control”, “Client Usernames”, and add as many client usernames as necessary.
+To add usernames of clients, navigate to Access Control > Client Usernames, and add as many client usernames as necessary.
 To ensure clients without enabled usernames can not connect even if they have a trusted certificate, disable the “default” client username.

 Creating Certificate Authority (CA)
 -----------------------------------

 For clients to authenticate with the broker, they must have a certificate signed by an authority trusted by the broker, and the Common Name (CN) of the certificate must match a username in the broker.
 It is possible to aquire client certificates that are signed by a trusted authority, but these are expensive and inconvienent.
 Free certificate services such as LetsEncrypt only offer server certificates, not client certificates.
-Standard practice for applications such as this is for the broker manager to create their own Certificate Authority and generate certificates for users.
+Standard practice for these types of applications is for the broker manager to create their own CA and generate certificates for users.
 This requires the CA to be added to the list the broker trusts.

 To generate a Certificate Authority to sign client certificates, ensure OpenSSL is installed and enter the following commands: